 Neither top-down (e.g. grazing mortality) nor bottom-up (e.g. nutrient stress) approaches provide the necessary basis for understanding population dynamics and biotic transport of carbon in marine systems.
 Detailed identification and characterization of specific forces acting on important microbial populations as well as the interaction between these forces will allow better understanding of ecosystem dynamics.
 This requires going beyond measurements of community based properties (e.g. bulk bacterial activity) or even population specific rates.
 Instead, we must develop a mechanistic view of autotroph/heterotroph as well as heterotroph/heterotroph interactions.

 We are addressing mechanisms and controls of trophic transfer using a multi-faceted approach employing molecular and biochemical techniques, genomics, proteomics and in situ studies.
-We also use flow cytometry quite extensively, and have in house both a standard clinical instrument (the EPICS XL, Coulter Corp.) as well as a high speed cell sorter (the InFlux, Cytopeia Inc.) which we use for discrimination and separation of natural microbial populations.
+We also use flow cytometry quite extensively, and have in house both a standard clinical instrument (EPICS XL, Coulter Corp., ACCURI, BD) as well as a high speed cell sorter (InFlux, BD) which we use for discrimination and separation of natural microbial populations.
 Most recently we have used this instrument to sort natural populations at sea and sequence their genomes – an approach we term Targeted Metagenomics – because we don’t go through the process of culturing, nor do we deal with the bulk community.
 Four major research objectives are being combined to aid development of high resolution, population specific field approaches:

 1. Competition processes and population dynamics of phytoplankton.
 Elucidating the underpinnings of niche differentiation and competition is essential to understanding food webs.
 We published genome sequences from two pico algae isolates (Micromonas RCC299 and Micromonas CCMP1545) of the “species” Micromonas pusilla, sequenced in collaboration with the JGI, U.S. Department of Energy in Worden et al. Science 2009.
 The genome of RCC299 represents one of the few fully sequenced eukaryotic genomes (closed).
 These organisms fall at the base of the green lineage and hence shed light on the evolution of higher plants, in addition to being important marine primary producers.
 The divergence between these strains is much greater than expected based on their high 18S rRNA gene identity.
 These differences extend not just to their respective gene complements, but also much more fundamental levels.
-We were also members of a team of collaborators from Ghent University, the Station Biologique de Roscoff, and Laboratoire Arago at Banyuls sur Mer who sequenced and annotated the genome of Ostreococcus tauri, a tiny, marine photosynthetic eukaryote discovered in 1994.
-A coastal Pacific Ostreococcus genome has also been completed.
-O. lucimarinusstrain CCE9901 was the focus of my NSF Postdoctoral fellowship research, for which I identified and characterized CCE9901 in addition to exploring its ecology, after which we proposed it for genome sequencing.
-O. lucimarinus (CCE9901) appears much more ecologically important than O. tauri due to its broader distribution, but is primarily seen in coastal and mesotrophic water, while another Ostreococcus type is in the open-ocean, see Demir et al. ISME J 2010 (a representative genome for this strain is also available).
-Much of this research highlights the overlap in resource utilization capabilities of heterotrophic and autotrophic microorganisms .
+We have been team members in the 2006 analysis of the genome of Ostreococcus tauri, a tiny, marine photosynthetic eukaryote discovered in 1994, and in the analyses of other important marine algae, including Emiliania huxleyi, Fragilariopsis cylindrus and Bigelowiella natans.
+Lab field research has led to a better understanding of the distributions of various picoeukaryotes including ecotypes of Ostreococcus (see Demir et al. ISME J 2010) and Bathycoccus (see Monier et al. ISME J 2013).
+Much of this research highlights the overlap in resource utilization capabilities of heterotrophic and autotrophic microorganisms.
 We are now testing genome derived hypotheses on niche differentiation through large scale transcriptomics and proteomics.
-If you are interested in working with us on the ongoing Micromonas systems biology project please contact Alex Worden.
+If you are interested in working with us on the ongoing Micromonas systems biology project please contact Alex.

 3. Biochemical and molecular mechanisms of microbe-algae interactions and conditions specifically influencing interaction type.
 Although we know that bacteria attach to algae (even to picophytoplankton), the relationship between these organisms has not yet been characterized despite its potential influence on population dynamics and biogeochemical cycles.
 The relationship could be mutualistic, or range from mutualistic to parasitic or pathogenic as environmental conditions or colonizing bacterial populations change.